Over the past few years in South Korea,

-alone and without any interaction with their family or friends.
+having lived alone without any contact from family or friends.

-The number of people who don’t want a family or choose to live alone is increasing.
+The number of people choosing—or being forced—to live alone is growing.

-Some of them disconnect from society until they are found dead.
+Some disconnect from society entirely, remaining unseen until they are discovered after death.

 One journalist in South Korea wrote an article about a man found dead, alone, and abandoned,